invkrh/personal-blog/content/post/naive-bayes.md

 \space(*)
 {{</katex>}}

-The form is very like logistic form, if we make the following assumptions,
+The form is very like logistic form if we make the following assumptions,

 1)